 What are the five aggregates themselves based upon?

-They're our imputations on their parts.
-They have this very clearly in texts like Shantideva, Engaging in Bodhisattva Behavior.
-The hand is imputed on the fingers, the fingers are imputed on the joints, the joints are imputed on its parts, and so on.
-It goes down, and down, and down, further, and further.
+They are based on their parts, their components as each of these components change from moment to moment.
+Each aggregate is an imputation on its parts, in the manner of a whole being an imputation on its parts.
+This is very clear in texts like Shantideva’s Engaging in Bodhisattva Behavior.
+The hand is an imputation on the fingers, the fingers are imputations on the joints, the joints are imputations on its parts, and so on.
+It goes down and down and down, further and further.

-The reason to go and on and on?
+The reason for them to go and on and on?

 This becomes very interesting.
-Is there a findable basis that’s actually there?
+Is there a findable basis that’s actually there all the time, but merely changing?
 These are our questions, aren’t they?
-For instance, if you think about it, then everything is made of atoms – I mean everything physical.
-And atoms are made up of protons, and neutrons, and electrons and we go further and further and further and there is nothing solid there, energy fields, etc. So, it seems as though it’s solid – this is like an illusion – but it isn’t really solid.
+For instance, if we think about it, everything physical is made of atoms.
+Furthermore, atoms are made up of protons, neutrons and electrons, and we go further and further and further and there is nothing solid there, energy fields, etc. It seems as though things are solid – this is like an illusion – but they aren’t really solid.
 This chair isn’t solid.
-My body isn’t solid, it’s made up of atoms.
-Both of them are made up of atoms – mostly empty space and energy fields.
-Now the important part is that nevertheless, despite of this, I can sit on the chair, and I don’t fall to the floor.
+My body isn’t solid; it’s made up of atoms.
+Both the chair and my body are made up of atoms – mostly empty space and energy fields.
+Now the important part is that nevertheless, despite this, we can sit on the chair and not fall to the floor.

 That’s the important thing.
-If we can understand that it’s not solid, it only appears to be solid, nevertheless it holds me up, it functions, then we’re starting to really get into a correct understanding.
-Can we accept these two, without them being contradictory?
-If we can do that, and accept that, and understand that, then we’re ready to go to a deeper level, and a deeper level, and a deeper level, because each deconstruction – here we’re just making the deconstruction of things being solid – nevertheless still leaves us with things functioning.
-Despite that there is no solid me and no solid you; nevertheless, seeing you can make me happy, seeing you can make me unhappy.
+If we can understand that it’s not solid, it only appears to be solid; but nevertheless, it holds me up, it functions, then we’re starting to really get into a correct understanding.
+Can we accept these two points – nothing is solid, yet everything functions – without them being contradictory?
+If we can do that, if we can accept and understand that, then we’re ready to go to deeper and deeper levels, because each deconstruction – here we’re just making the deconstruction of things being solid – still leaves us with things functioning.
+Despite that there is no solid “me” and no solid “you,” nevertheless, seeing you can make me happy or unhappy.
 Why not?
 There is no contradiction here, but that’s very difficult to understand.